by-Victor/by-Victor/README.md

 📚 - completed training as a data analyst at Yandex Practicum

-💻 - I use Python and SQL languages
+💻 - use Python and SQL languages

-:snow
+🏂 - sport is life

 <!--
 **by-Victor/by-Victor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.